 Sporting a classic bi-compax layout, the watch features a simplified chronograph design that features a 30-minute chronograph counter at 3 o’clock and a central seconds hand that also acts as a tachymeter indicator (the scale, as usual, is carved into the rim of polished black ceramic bezel).

-The whole setup is animated by a Caliber G1734 chronograph movement, which is manufactured in Switzerland by Graham’s partner.
+The whole setup is animated by a Caliber G1734 chronograph movement, which is manufactured in Switzerland by Graham’s partner La Joux-Perret SA.

 My main complaint here is, of course, the intimidatingly oversized case.
 Crafted from stainless steel, which is treated with black PVD coating, the body is whole 48 millimeters in diameter, which makes it absolutely off-limits for a great number of customers who are neither blessed with heroic proportions, nor are overweight.

 Well, this is still a very nice timekeeper and if the size of this thing doesn’t scare you away, you should definitely try this one on your own wrist.
-Four stars in my opinion.
+Strong four stars out of five in my opinion.

 Graham Silverstone Stowe Racing Mexico Limited Edition 100 Automatic Chronograph (Ref.
 2BLDC.B27A) watch specification